-Afterwards, warm up with a cup of tea at Good Tides Coffee House by tiny Baywood Park Pier.
+Afterwards, warm up with a cup of tea at Back Bay Cafe by tiny Baywood Park Pier.
 It's a pretty spot.

 If your kids need to let off steam, go to Los Osos Community Park for their large skatepark.
 The playground isn't as nice.

 For a super-inspiring beach with tons for kids to explore check out Spooner's Cove.
 The drive there through the forest of Montana de Oro State Park is a joy.

 From Highway 101, exit at Los Osos Valley Rd and head west.
 Go almost ten miles and then turn right on S. Bay Blvd.
 Turn left on Santa Ysabel Ave and then right on 16th St. There is parking at the end of the road and a platform where the walk begins!

 For your GPS, you can use the address 1144 16th St, Los Osos CA 93402.

 Last Updated: Wed, 07 Oct 2015 15:20:22 GMT